piotrmaciejbednarski/FluxLang/readme.md

 **Note:** This language is still in development.
 A simplified version of Flux will be the first to release.
 It will not support templates, inheritance, `operator`, `contract`, `compt`, `trait`, macros, or the *full* built-in operator set (all logical/bitwise operators).
 This is not a complete list of all that will not be supported.
 The reduced language specification can be found [here](https://github.com/kvthweatt/FluxLang/blob/main/language_specification_simplified.md).

-Flux is a systems programming language, visually resembling C++ and Python.
+Flux is a systems programming language, visually resembling C++, Rust, and Python.

 For the full specification, go [here](https://github.com/kvthweatt/FluxLang/blob/main/language_specification.md).